Jury

 Nature of a criminal trial

 A criminal trial occurs when the Crown alleges that a member of the community has committed a crime and the accused denies the allegation.
-The trial is conducted on the basis that the parties determine the evidence to be placed before the jury and identify the issues that the jury needs to consider.
-The jury resolves the dispute by giving a verdict of guilty or not guilty of the crime or crimes charged.
-A criminal trial is not an investigation into the incidents surrounding the allegation made by the Crown and is not a search for the truth.
-Therefore neither the judge nor the jury has any right to make investigations or inquiries of any kind outside the courtroom and independent of the parties.
-The verdict must be based only upon an assessment of the evidence produced by the parties.
-That evidence is to be considered dispassionately, fairly and without showing favour or prejudice to either party.
-The verdict based upon the evidence must be in accordance with the law as explained by the judge.
+The parties determine the evidence to be placed before the jury and identify the issues that the jury needs to consider.
+The jury resolves the dispute by giving a verdict of guilty or not guilty of the crime charged, based only upon a dispassionate and fair assessment of the evidence and in accordance with the law as directed by the judge.

 Role of judge and jury

-The jury as a whole is to decide facts and issues arising from the evidence and ultimately to determine whether the accused is guilty of the crime or crimes charged in the indictment.
-These decisions are based upon the evidence presented at the trial and the directions of law given by the judge.
+The jury is to decide facts and issues arising from the evidence and ultimately to determine whether the accused is guilty of the crime alleged.
+Investigations or inquiries made outside the courtroom are prohibited.
 Before the jury is asked to deliberate on their verdict counsel will make their own submissions and arguments based upon the evidence.
 The jury must follow directions of law stated by the judge and take into account any warning given as to particular aspects of the evidence.
 Each juror is to act in accordance with the oath or affirmation made at the start of the trial to give “a true verdict in accordance with the evidence”.
-A true verdict is not one based upon sympathy or prejudice or material obtained from outside the courtroom.

-The judge is responsible for the conduct of the trial by the parties.
-The judge may be required to make decisions on questions of law throughout the trial including whether evidence sought to be led by a party is relevant.
-The judge must ensure that the trial is fair and conducted in accordance with the law.
+The judge is responsible for the conduct of the trial.
 The judge will give directions of law to the jury as to how they approach their task during their deliberations in a summing up before the jury commences its deliberations.
-The judge does not determine any facts, resolve any issues raised by the evidence or decide the verdict.

 Jury foreperson